mjmaher987/DuCa/README.md

 ( remember replacing  "/root/autodl-tmp/pretrained_models/hpcai-tech/OpenSora-STDiT-v3/model.safetensors" with your own path!)

 ## 👍 Acknowledgements
-- Thanks to [DiT](https://github.com/facebookresearch/DiT) for their great work and codebase upon which we build DiT-ToCa.
+- Thanks to [DiT](https://github.com/facebookresearch/DiT) for their great work and codebase upon which we build DiT-DuCa.
-- Thanks to [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha) for their great work and codebase upon which we build PixArt-α-ToCa.
+- Thanks to [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha) for their great work and codebase upon which we build PixArt-α-DuCa.
-- Thanks to [OpenSora](https://github.com/hpcaitech/Open-Sora) for their great work and codebase upon which we build OpenSora-ToCa.
+- Thanks to [OpenSora](https://github.com/hpcaitech/Open-Sora) for their great work and codebase upon which we build OpenSora-DuCa.

 ## 📌 Citation
 ```bibtex